haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 In this test, we're using the `With` extension method provided by `reactiveui-testing` package.
 This method takes in a lambda expression that provides us with a scheduler to pass into our Throttle method.

-Within that lambda, I am in complete control of time.
+Within that lambda, I am once again in complete control of time.
 As you can see, I start advancing the clock here and there and changing the `TextBox`'s `Text` values.
 As you'd expect, as long as I don't advance the clock more than 400 ms in between text changes, the `ThrottleTextBox` observable won't give us any values.

 But at the end, I go ahead and advance the clock by 400 ms after a text change and we finally get a value from the observable.